 Although similar in taste, there are some distinctions between the two.
 Key limes are a bit more acidic than Persian limes and have a strong, complex scent.
 They are also juicier than a regular lime, but since they are much smaller you would still need more key limes than Persian limes to reach the same amount of juice.

-Perhaps your recipe calls for a pound of limes or a few tablespoons of fresh lime juice—how many limes do you need?
+Perhaps your recipe calls for a pound of limes or a few tablespoons of fresh lime juice.
+So, how many limes do you need?
 No worries; there are some simple equivalents you can follow to make the recipe turn out perfect.